The bixplot: A variation on the boxplot suited for bimodal data: Construction of the bixplot

 When constructing the bixplot of a variable, that is, a univariate numeric dataset, the first thing we look at is the number $n$ of non-missing values.
 To reduce the risk that detected clusters arise from noise alone, we allow to search for at most \texttt{n/minN} clusters, where \texttt{minN} defaults to 15.
 So if $n$ is under twice \texttt{minN} we do not attempt to cluster the data.
 Also when the user specifies the maximal number of clusters \texttt{kmax} as 1, the data are treated as a single cluster.
 In both cases the body of the bixplot is determined by a kernel density estimate as in the violin plot, and the boxplot and rug plot are superimposed.
 There is an option to jitter the position of the rug lines, which is useful when the data contains many ties.

 When $n \geqslant \texttt{2*minN}$ and $\texttt{kmax} \geqslant 2$ we test whether the hypothesis of unimodality should be rejected.
-For this purpose we use Hartigan's dip test \citep{hartigan1985}.
-The dip test detects a deviation from unimodality by computing the vertical distance between the empirical distribution function $\widehat{F}_n$ of the data and a unimodal distribution function, and looking how small that distance can be made.
+For this purpose we use Hartigans' dip test \citep{hartigan1985}.
+The dip test detects a deviation from unimodality by computing the vertical distance between the empirical distribution function $\widehat{F}_n$ of the data and the unimodal distribution function closest to it.
 Formally, the dip statistic $D(\widehat{F}_n)$ is given by

 where $\mathcal{U}$ is the class of unimodal cumulative distribution functions.
+It turns out that the computation of the dip statistic is not trivial, and neither is the computation of its $p$-value.
+Fortunately we can use the fast implementations in the \textsf{R} package \texttt{diptest} \citep{diptest} and in the Python package \texttt{diptest} \citep{diptestPython}.

-If $D(\widehat{F}_n)$ exceeds a critical value, the null hypothesis is rejected and the distribution is considered non-unimodal.
+If the p-value of $D(\widehat{F}_n)$ is below a chosen level, the null hypothesis is rejected and the distribution is considered non-unimodal.
 By default we use the 0.01 significance level.

-When Hartigan's dip test rejects unimodality, we need to obtain an appropriate clustering of the data.
+When Hartigans' dip test rejects unimodality, we need to obtain an appropriate clustering of the data.
 In view of the interpretation of clusters as modes we need the clusters to be contiguous, that is, no cluster has members inside another cluster.
 In other words, the clusters must be inside successive disjoint intervals.
 Not all methods of clustering or fitting mixture distributions satisfy this property.
-Clustering methods that assign each point to the cluster with the closest central point do.
+But clustering methods that assign each point to the cluster with the closest central point do satisfy it.
 We can compute central points by the robust $k$-medoids clustering method of \cite{kmedoids1987}.
-The $k$-medoids algorithm partitions data into $k$ clusters by selecting actual data points, called medoids, as cluster centers.
+It partitions data into $k$ clusters by selecting actual data points, called medoids, as cluster centers.
 It minimizes the total deviation $T$ defined as the sum of distances between each point $x_i$ and the medoid $\mu_g$ of its assigned cluster $C_g$\,: